dotnet/diagnostics/documentation/dotnet-monitor.md

 - `/logs/{pid?}`
 - `/metrics`

-In the sections that follow we'll look at the functionality exposed by each of these endpoints and how you can use these endpoints to collect diagnostics artifacts.
+In the sections that follow, we'll look at the functionality exposed by each of these endpoints and use these endpoints to collect diagnostics artifacts.

 ### Processes